 3. As a priority action under the STRP 2023-2025 workplan (Task 1.1b), the guidance on the application of Convention on Wetlands Criterion 6 has been reviewed.
 This review has been undertaken by the STRP in conjunction with the technical and scientific subsidiary bodies of relevant treaties, such as the African-Eurasian Migratory Waterbird Agreement (AEWA) and the Convention on Migratory Species (CMS), as well as the East Asian-Australasian Flyway Partnership (EAAFP) and other flyway initiatives.

 4. This work focused on a review of the guidance for application of Criterion 6 in the Strategic Framework and guidelines for the future development of the List of Wetlands of International Importance of the Convention on Wetlands (Ramsar, Iran, 1971) Resolution XI.8, Annex 2, Rev.COP14 (2022).
 In addition to Criterion 6, the review identified associated amendments and cross references in relation to Criterion 5.
 For ease of understanding, the full guidance sections for Criteria 5 and 6 are included.
-In addition, updates made to section 5.7.4 Species taxonomy and two terms in the Glossary (Appendix G) are presented.
+In addition, updates made to section 5.7.4 “Species taxonomy” and two terms in the Glossary (Appendix G) are presented.

 5. Wetlands International’s Waterbird Populations Portal (WPP) has been launched in 2022 and provides open online access the latest and historic editions of the Waterbird Population Estimates (WPE) for use by Parties and other stakeholders.
 References to the WPE and WPP are updated for consistency.